Heritage at Risk

 The Heritage at Risk Group have been updating the Leeds Civic Trust's Heritage at Risk List, which includes both listed and unlisted buildings in the Leeds area.
 By way of simplification, we have categorised the buildings on our register as either Urgent (that is, in immediate structural danger) or At Risk (that is, vulnerable through neglect and decay).

-Please click the following link to download the a PDF version of the list: Heritage at Risk List 2013 (120 KB).
+Please click the following link to download the a PDF version of the list: Heritage at Risk 2016.
+If you are aware of any incorrect of missing information please contact us through the website.

 Since the main aim of an Heritage at Risk Register is to get something done about it, we give the name of the owner where known.
 We would welcome corrections or additional information where this is not known.